Eurabia conspiracy theory

 The term has gained some public interest and it has also been used and discussed by activists across a wide range of the political spectrum, including right-wing activists, self-described "conservatives" and counter-jihad and other anti-Islamism activists.
 Bat Ye'or's "mother conspiracy theory" has been used as the basis for other subtheories.
 The narrative grew important among people who expressed anti-Islamist sentiments and it was also used by members and supporters of movements like Stop Islamisation of Europe.
-It gained renewed interest after the September 11 attacks and the use of the term by 2011 Norway attacker, Anders Behring Breivik.
+It gained renewed interest after the use of the term by 2011 Norway attacker, Anders Behring Breivik.
 Ye'or's thesis has come under criticism by scholars, which intensified after Breivik's crime.
 The conspiracy has been described as having a resemblance to the anti-Semitic Protocols of the Elders of Zion.

 Eurabia has also been discussed by believers in classical anti-Europeanism, a strong influence on the culture of the United States as well as by believers in the notion of American exceptionalism, which sometimes sees Europe on the decline or as a rising rival power, or, as is the case here, both.